mjurgo/php-simple-blogger/README.md

 Made just for practice.

 ## Current agenda:
-- User profile and editing information.
+- Add static pages functionality.

 ## Things to refactor:
 - BaseModel - separate some code, move it into own classes (QueryBuilder) or methods.